JimmyBinoculars/Discord-Bot/README.md

 4. Rename ```config.example.json``` to ```config.json``` and change token to your discord api token
 5. run ```npm run start``` and it should start working
 ## Discord API setup
-1. Go to the developer <a href="https://discord.com/developers/applications">portal</a>
+1. Go to the <a href="https://discord.com/developers/applications">developer portal</a>
 2. Click on "New Application"
 3. Give it a name
 4. Click on your new app then click on "bot" and click "new bot"